M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Related works

-Despite these advances, current TAS models in robotics have limitations.
-Many rely on predefined skill libraries, requiring extensive prior knowledge and reducing generalizability~\cite{DMP_seg, EIBAND2023104367}.
-Others depend on handcrafted features for action identification, which may not scale to diverse tasks~\cite{weerasinghe2024multimodal}.
-Furthermore, many approaches need extensive hyperparameter tuning, making them difficult to adapt to new environments~\cite{BOCPD, shi2023waypointbased}.
-In contrast, M2R2 directly processes raw sensory data using a deep neural network feature extractor that learns the most relevant representations for TAS.
-By decoupling feature extraction from TAS, M2R2 improves reusability and allows seamless integration with various TAS models.
+Despite these advances, current TAS models in robotics face limitations.
+Many rely on predefined skill libraries, which require prior knowledge and limit generalization~\cite{DMP_seg, EIBAND2023104367}.
+Others depend on handcrafted features that do not scale well to diverse tasks~\cite{weerasinghe2024multimodal}.
+Many also need heavy hyperparameter tuning, making adaptation to new environments difficult~\cite{BOCPD, shi2023waypointbased}.
+In contrast, M2R2 processes raw sensory data with a deep neural network that learns task-relevant features.
+By decoupling feature extraction from the TAS model, M2R2 improves reusability and integrates seamlessly with different models.